 Up 1,100 feet above Manhattan, the views from SUMMIT One Vanderbilt aren’t the only thing that keeps bringing visitors back.
-The three-floor experience creates an unforgettably immersive experience that forever alters your perception of New York City — and perhaps reality itself.
+The three-floor art and thrill experience creates an unforgettably immersive spectacle that forever alters your perception of New York City — and perhaps reality itself.

 SUMMIT accomplishes this by blending art, technology, and science into a single, transcendent exhibit.
 Air, the gigantic, mind-bending, immersive art space created by revolutionary artist Kenzo Digital, masterfully exemplifies this intersection of art and thrill by utilizing form, digital media, architecture, and the environment to engineer a totally unique visit for guests.

 Kenzo Digital’s other art installation projects — Social Galaxy, Nocturnal Awakening, and City of God’s Son — all evoke similarly immersive experiences that go beyond entertainment to create singularly engaging and memorable narratives.
 Seen through this lens, SUMMIT can be understood as a journey from the mundane to the celestial, where visitors become at once absorbed in the immensity of existence and individualized by the intense introspection that the reflective environment inspires.

 One Vanderbilt’s innovative building design complements the inventiveness of SUMMIT perfectly.
 Because the building stands at 1,401 feet tall, SUMMIT is the highest public outdoor “observation deck” in Midtown Manhattan — and one of the top 30 tallest buildings in the world.
 The one-of-a-kind views are reflected in the mirrors that surround almost every exhibit, bringing the soaring spires and twinkling lights of NYC into a single, otherworldly visual dimension.